puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ### Delete configuration

 * Delete operation removes a selected subtree.
-* Example - removal of a container:
+* Example - removing a container:

-1. user first needs to go into a specific topology on a specific device:
+1. The user must first go into a specific topology on a specific device:
 ```shell move to a specific topology
 config>uniconfig-topology
 nodes